manomano500/Multi-Vendor-Ecommerce-Laravel-API/README.md

 ## Description

-This project is a multi-vendor bazaar backend built with Laravel.
-It provides RESTful API endpoints for managing vendors, products, and orders in a marketplace environment.
+This project is a multi-vendor  E-Commerce API is built with Laravel.
+It offers RESTful API endpoints for managing vendors, products, and orders making it ideal for developers looking to implement a robust e-commerce solution.

 ## Features-

+### Vendor Management
-- **Vendor Management:** Vendors can create stores and add products to their stores.
+Allow vendors to create stores and manage their products.

+### Product Management
-- **Product Management:** Vendors can add, update, and delete products from their stores.
+Enable vendors to add, update, and delete products effortlessly.

+### Order Management
-- **Order Management:** Customers can view products and make orders.
+Customers can browse products and place orders seamlessly.

+### Payment Integration
-- **Payment Integration:** Customers can pay for their orders using Plutu Gateway.
+Securely process payments using the Plutu Payment Gateway.

+### Admin Interface
-- **Admin Interface:** Admin can manage vendors, products, and orders.
+Admins have full control to manage vendors, products, and orders.

-- **Authentication:** Users can sign up and log in to the platform.
+### Authentication & Authorization
-- **Authorization:** Users can only access resources they are authorized to access.
+Users can register, log in, and access only their authorized resources.

 ## Prerequisites